sinapinto/ricehalla/README.md

 Some issues with inline styles include bloating the server-rendered markup string (maybe not a huge issue once compressed) and making things like css animations and media queries difficult.

-### Third-party styles

-Webpack should leave identifiers of third-party styles such as Bootstrap intact while generating hashed identifiers for local styles.
-This is accomplished by using a separate `loaders` entry to the webpack config that tests for files ending with `.global.css` and treating them accordingly.

 ## License